-First of all, for me it is very important to prepare my face for makeup, and I think that you should do the same.
-The key to natural, flawless glowing skin begins with a fantastic skin preparation.
+First of all, for me, it is essential to prepare my face for makeup, and I think that you should do the same.
+The key to natural, flawless, glowing skin begins with a fantastic skin preparation.
 Skin does not look it’s happiest when it is dry, tired, cracked or oily.

 I have pretty oily skin so anything too heavy can sometimes make me look shiny.
 This product made my skin feel even, smooth, and radiant.
 It felt very light and not at all suffocating or goopy.

 Apply Foundation and Powder

 Once the skin is prepped correctly, apply your makeup, as usual, being mindful to go lighter on the foundation and powder.
 As the name implies, your foundation is the basis for the rest of your makeup.
 To make sure that it acts as a blank canvas, choose a foundation and a powder that identically matches your skin tone.

 This will create a much more natural appearance to your skin before adding the final touches to the rest of your makeup look.